wealthapiconnector/Broadridge-Wealth-API-Docs/README.md

 ## About MuleSoft Certified Connectors

 MuleSoft Certified Connectors are developed by MuleSoft’s partners and developer community and subsequently reviewed and certified by MuleSoft.
 For these connectors, MuleSoft will take initial calls from customers and isolate the issue for resolution.
 MuleSoft disclaims any additional support obligation for such MuleSoft Certified Connector.
 For support of MuleSoft Certified Connectors, customers should contact the MuleSoft partner that created the connector.
-To purchase a license for the Broadridge Wealth API Connector, please contact: wealthapiconnector@broadridge.com To get assistance, support, or to request a new feature for the Mule 4 Connector contact: wealthapiconnector@broadridge.com By installing this connector, you consent to MuleSoft sharing your contact information with the developer of this connector so that you can receive more information about it directly from the developer.
+To get assistance, support, or to request a new feature for the Mule 4 Connector contact: wealthapiconnector@broadridge.com By installing this connector, you consent to MuleSoft sharing your contact information with the developer of this connector so that you can receive more information about it directly from the developer.
-This 3rd party connector requires an additional fee for the 3rd party to use.
 MuleSoft Certified Connectors are not accessible to MuleSoft Community Edition.
 The fee for MuleSoft Certified Connectors may vary.

 ## About Broadridge Wealth Management